stoolball-england/stoolball-org-uk/Documentation/Consent.md

 }
 ```

-There are four consent levels:
+There are three consent levels:

 1. **Feature consent**: Optional features that do not track the user.

    Use `stoolball.consent.hasFeatureConsent()` and the `stoolball.consent.featureListeners` array.

-2. **Analytics consent**: Anonymous tracking for the improvement of this website.

-   Use `stoolball.consent.hasAnalyticsConsent()` and the `stoolball.consent.analyticsListeners` array.

-3. **Maps consent**: Personalised tracking used by Google Maps.
+2. **Maps consent**: Personalised tracking used by Google Maps.

    Use `stoolball.consent.hasMapsConsent()` and the `stoolball.consent.mapsListeners` array.

-4. **Tracking consent**: Personalised tracking used by services like social media and advertising.
+3. **Tracking consent**: Personalised tracking used by services like social media and advertising.

    Use `stoolball.consent.hasTrackingConsent()` and the `stoolball.consent.trackingListeners` array.